 - Blackout – Since these are 99% blackout panels, you get that sleep at night without worrying about the moonlight keeping you up.

-- Cheap – The price per panel doesn’t go above $30 dollars even with shipping.
-Some variations sell for as little as $15 dollars.
+- Cheap – The price per panel is normal for curtains of this style even with shipping.
+Some variations sell for quite cheap without losing quality so a good deal.

 - High durability – With the curtains being 100% polyester these should easily last you a while.